sierkejd/samples/nav-console-quickstart.md

 ## 🟢 1.
 Powering On the Console

-1. Confirm bridge power is active from the electronics panel.
-2. Press the **Power** button located on the lower right bezel of the console.
+1. Press the **Power** button located on the lower right bezel of the console.
-3. Wait 60–90 seconds for the system to boot and display the main interface.
+2. Wait 60–90 seconds for the system to boot and display the main interface.

 > If the screen remains black or unresponsive, check the circuit breaker in the Nav Electronics Locker or consult the Combat Systems Watch Officer.